Frequently Asked Questions

 What is the tuition for FutureDocs Abroad, and what does it include?

 The tuition per student to participate in FutureDocs Abroad is $6,250.00.
 A payment plan may be offered; please contact our Admissions Office for more information.
-A $1,000 security deposit is required upon enrollment.
-Tuition payments, including the security deposit, are non-refundable.
+Any and all tuition payments are non-refundable.

 FutureDocs Abroad tuition includes all program costs, international air travel, accommodations, chaperones, and three meals per day, as well as any necessary local transportation.
 All international travel plans and accommodations will be arranged by the National Leadership Academies team, and are included in the tuition payment.